lueck1803/interia-PT/inertia PT/General/Therapie.md

 ## Improve Focus Attentional blinks
 [Huberman attentional blinks ](https://youtu.be/LAwBdRR4wQk?t=19m40s)
-- searching waldo ⟹ when you find him your brain celebrates a little bit, you pause ⟹ in this moment your attention is drawn away ⟹ you are not able to see another waldo sitting right next to it ⟹because you are over focusing on
+- searching waldo ⟹ when you find him your brain celebrates a little bit, you pause ⟹ in this moment your attention is drawn away ⟹ you are not able to see another waldo sitting right next to it ⟹because you are over focusing on something
 	- ↳<span style="font-size:100%;color:DodgerBlue;">attentional blink</span>
+	- <span style="font-size:100%;color:red;">ADHD</span>
+		- ⟹can focus on things they care much about
-	- <span style="font-size:100%;color:red;">ADHD</span> ⟹ you have these attentional blinks <span style="font-size:100%;color:coral;">more often</span>
+		- ↳ so maybe they have these attentional blinks <span style="font-size:100%;color:coral;">more often</span>
+		- They <span style="font-size:100%;color:lawngreen;">need</span> this property we call <span style="font-size:100%;color:lawngreen;">open monitoring</span>.
+			- <span style="font-size:100%;color:pink;">Panoramic vision</span>
+			- ↳can be trained
 - The rate of blinking is controlled by dopamine
 	- ⟹